neatnik/omg.lol/info/About/service-domains.md

 - [timeline.lol](https://timeline.lol) will be where the omg.lol timeline site lives, when it goes live.
 - [url.lol](https://url.lol) is our PURL service.
 - [weblog.lol](https://weblog.lol) is our Weblog service.
+- [terminal.land](https://terminal.land) is our upcoming multiplayer text adventure game.

+We also operate [lol.directory](https://lol.directory), an unofficial directory of .LOL domains.

 If you have found a location other than the ones above claiming to be affiliated with omg.lol, or if someone has asked you to log into omg.lol or share any personal information at a location other than home.omg.lol, please [email abuse@omg.lol](mailto:abuse@omg.lol) immediately.